Tips For Removing Blood Stains From Fabric And Clothing

 After the wash, if the stain does not come out, then spray it on the stain and wash again.

-I have also used this on old dried blood stains and was able to get the blood stains out using the method above.
+I have also used this on old dried stains and was able to get them out using the method above.

 My son has occasional nose bleeds and I do not worry anymore as I have been able to get them out and even use warm water with the use of ammonia.